unicef/magasin-primero-paquet/pipelines/magasin-primero/README.md

 * The `AZURE_STORAGE_CONNECTION_STRING` is the connection string to connect to an Azure Blob Storage.
 The one in the example is the connection string to connect to the Azure Storage Emulator using [Microsoft Azure Storage Explorer](https://github.com/microsoft/AzureStorageExplorer).

+* The `AZURE_STORAGE_ACCOUNT_NAME`, `AZURE_STORAGE_ACCOUNT_KEY`, `AZURE_STORAGE_SAS_TOKEN`, `AZURE_STORAGE_TENANT_ID`, `AZURE_STORAGE_CLIENT_ID`, `AZURE_STORAGE_CLIENT_SECRET` are the credentials to connect to an Azure Blob Storage.
+Depending on the configuration of the Azure Blob Storage, you may need to use some of them and remove the others.
+For example, ACCES_KEY and SAS_TOKEN are mutually exclusive.

 * The `ENVIRONMENT` is the environment where the pipeline is running.
 It can be `dev`.
 Any other value will be considered as 'prod'.
+Currently this affects only on the frequency of the schedule.
+In `dev` the schedule will run every 1 minute and it is disabled by default, in `prod` it will run every day and is enabled by default.

 Then, start the Dagster UI web server: